mariuszmspace/my-links/README.md

 * [System Architecture](https://github.com/orrsella/soft-eng-interview-prep/blob/master/topics/system-architecture.md) - Great refresher, not so great for first time learners -- `collection`
 * [System Design Primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems -- `article`
 * [SymbolHound](http://symbolhound.com) - Search engine that doesn't ignore special characters, great for programming questions -- `try it`
+* [Teach Yourself Computer Science](https://teachyourselfcs.com/) - 9 subjects, they choose the best free source to learn each subject and explain why that source is the best - they did the research for you -- `collection`
 * [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line) - The BEST interactive Linux tutorial, newbie focused -- `learn it`
+* [The Illustrated TLS Connection](https://tls.ulfheim.net/) - Every byte of a TLS connection explained and reproduced -- `article`
 * [Twelve-Factor App](https://12factor.net/) - Language-independent rules for codebase, dependencies, build/release/run, dev and prod, logs, etc for a cloud/web-centric app -- `collection`
 * [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en) - F.lux for Android -- `closed source`
 * [uBlock Origin](https://github.com/gorhill/uBlock) - Ad blocker, only use Origin, do not use another uBlock -- `Firefox` `Chrome`